OtakuStanYoutube/LinkedList/README.md

 #### Prerequisites

-Make sure you have Node and TypeScript installed on your machine.
+Make sure you have Node, Redis and TypeScript installed on your machine.

 > **_NOTE:_**
 >
->_The project was made with node version 14.15._
+>_The project was made with node version 14.17._

 #### Steps to start the server